+He landed on Utah Beach on D-Day plus 6, took part in the breakout at St. Lo, the Battle of the Bulge, Hürtgen Forest, Remagen and stopped at the Elbe River near Berlin at war’s end.
 Edwin Erving of Port Charlotte, Fla. was trained as an ambulance driver and medic attached to the 5th Armored Division in World War II.
 He landed at Utah Beach in Normandy, France on D-Day plus 6 with the 5th Armored.

 A small American flag hangs from the brick wall outside the front door of Buck Fields’ Port Charlotte home.
 It’s a manifestation of the former World War II infantryman’s love of the country he fought for so long ago.
 He hit the beach at Normandy on D-Day plus two, June 8, 1944, with Headquarters Company,…

 It was his baptism of fire.
 Ten days before, in early August 1944, 2nd Lt.
 Harry Long, a member of the Medical Administration Corps of the 318th Infantry Regiment, 80th Division landed on Utah Beach in Normandy, France as part of Gen. George S. Patton’s 3rd Army.

 Bert Rockower was a corporal in the 9th Army that landed on Omaha Beach five months after D-Day during World War II.
 By then U.S. troops had advanced across France and liberated Paris.
 American forces were at the Siegfried Line, the massive concrete and steel fortification protecting Germany’s Western Front.